green-coding-solutions/documentation/content/en/docs/measuring/usage-scenario.md

 - `networks` - Handles the orchestration of networks
 - `services` - Handles the orchestration of containers
 - `flow` - Handles the interaction with the containers
-- `builds*` - Specifies which docker images should be build.
+- `build*` - Specifies which docker images should be build.
 - `compose-file*` - A compose file to include.

 `*`: means these values are optional.